nic07patil/sample-application/README.md

            - mysupermon-service.keptn.svc:8080
    ...
    ```
-3. Now go to \target and check if mysupermon target state is up.
+3. Now go to PROMETHEUS_ENDPOINT\target and check if mysupermon target state is up.

    ![](./images/prometheus.png)